lanl/scico/docs/source/include/blockarray.rst

 :class:`.BlockArray` indexing works just like indexing a list.

-Multiplication Between BlockArray and LinearOperator
+Multiplication between BlockArray and LinearOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`.Operator` and :class:`.LinearOperator` classes are designed